 What Are Wood Pellet Boilers?

 Relatively new on the market of home heating appliances, wood pellet boilers are witnessing an increasing interest among household owners.
 One of the reasons that underlie the growing popularity of these pellet boilers is contingent on their eco-friendliness and to a certain extent, cost-efficiency.
-It delivers a viable alternative to gas or electricity heating, partly due to the government’s Renewable Heat Incentive scheme, that makes it cheaper to run wood pellet boilers compared to conventional boiler systems.
+It delivers a viable alternative to gas boilers, oil-fired, or electric boilers, partly due to the government’s Renewable Heat Incentive scheme, that makes it cheaper to run wood pellet boilers compared to conventional boiler systems.

-As it might be obvious from the name it bears, the wood pellet boiler uses pressed wood pellets as a heating source.
+There are many different types of boilers out there, but as the name suggests, the wood pellet boiler uses pressed wood pellets as a heating source.
 These usually resemble small granular chips that are made of sawdust and other byproducts resulting from wood processing, by applying a significant pressure force of 300 bars, in order to compress the wood residuals into small particles that we know as pellets.
-This type of fuel is totally environmentally friendly, whereas the pellets are made without the use of any chemical additives, and since the feeding process can be automated it delivers a significant advantage when operating the boiler.
+This type of fuel is totally environmentally friendly, whereas the pellets are made without the use of any chemical additives, and since the feeding process can be automated it delivers a significant advantage when operating the biomass boiler.

 The process of heat generation, in this case, is quite straightforward.
 Instead of burning gas or oil, the boiler burns wood pellets, generating a considerable amount of heat.
 The boiler is made of three essential parts: the boiler itself, the store and the hopper, which actually feeds the boiler by loading pellets from the store.